 - Confusion, or difficulty understanding speech or trouble speaking.

 - Feeling dizzy, loss of balance, or lack of coordination.

 - Sudden severe headache with no known cause.

 It’s essential to be aware of these signs, particularly if you live with or care for a person in a high-risk group, such as a senior loved one with diabetes or high blood pressure.

-F. – Face: Ask the person to smile.
-Does one side of the face droop?
+Face: Ask the person to smile and note if one side of the face droops.

 Do not drive to the hospital or let someone else drive you.
 Call 9-1-1 for an ambulance so medical personnel can begin life-saving treatment on the way to the emergency room.